CandlelightDoener/ConwaysGameOfLife_c9/README.md

 Instructions:
 1) Jasmine BDD Testing
   + keep your specification files in the folder spec, name them *.spec.js (by convention)
-  + in the console, type: jasmin-node spec
+  + in the console, type: jasmine-node spec